4dn-dcic/fish_omics_format/docs/source/rna_bio.rst

 As with all other RNA Spot Data tables in this format, each row corresponds to data associated with an individual RNA_Spot.

 The first column is always ``RNA_Spot_ID``.
+This table has to contain at least 1 Optional Column.
 The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.